cfpb/design-system/docs/pages/info-unit-groups-link-blobs.md

           #### When to use

-          * Ideally, when a group of these components can be featured together in multiples of three (3, 6, 9, etc.).
+          * Ideally, when a group of these components can be featured together in multiples of three (3, 6, 9, etc.)

           #### When other options are better

-          * When the number of components would be better featured in multiples of 2, use the 50/50 text component instead
+          * When the number of components would be better featured in multiples of 2, use the 50/50 text component instead.

-          * When headings are too long for the narrower width, for example, when they break to 3 lines or more.
+          * When headings are too long for the narrower width, for example, when they break to 3 lines or more

-          * When content requires imagery, use the 50/50 image and text or the 25/75 image and text instead.
+          * When content requires imagery, use the 50/50 image and text or the 25/75 image and text instead
         variation_jinja_code_snippet: >-
           File in https://github.com/cfpb/cfgov-refresh: